 While we believe that parents have the primary responsibility of teaching their children to follow Jesus, we also believe that the entire church family has a responsibility to join them in that work!
 So as a church, we try to invest directly in children through the following means:

 Wednesday Evening Groups: During the school year, on Wednesday evenings at 6:30, we have age-graded groups that meet.
-These groups are currently using a curriculum called Lost & Found, which teachers use to help children see how each unique portion of the Bible is informed by the gospel.
+These groups are currently using a curriculum called New City Catechism, which teaches children key doctrines through a system of questions and answers.
 During the evening, the children are on a rotation schedule that entails large-group and small-group time, a game, and an opportunity to hear the Bible story specifically geared toward their age.
 In addition to the evening, the children are given opportunities to imprint the Word of God on their hearts by memorizing Big Idea Truths and Bible verses week-to-week.

 Events: Over the course of any given year, we have events that are geared toward children and families.
-Examples include: the church picnic, Vacation Bible School, Date/Movie Night, Wednesdays at the Park, Build Your Own Sundae, and various holiday parties and celebrations.
+Examples include: the church picnic, Vacation Bible School, “Wheels” Nights, Wednesdays at the Park, Build Your Own Sundae, and various holiday parties and celebrations.

 If you are new to CCC and have children, you might be wondering where/how you check them in for their class and what safety precautions are in place for your children.
 Please visit our Child Check-In and Safety page to learn about that and other important things that will help you get a clearer picture of what to expect when you arrive!